 In 1996, he authored America Needs A Raise, Fighting for Economic Security and Social Justice, published by Houghton-Mifflin.
 He co-authored Solutions for the New Work Force in 1989 and co-edited the UNA-USA Economic Policy Council’s Family and Work: Bridging the Gap in 1987.

 John J. Sweeney was born May 5, 1934, in the Bronx.
 He graduated from Iona College in New Rochelle, N.Y., with a degree in economics.
-Sweeney holds honorary degrees from Georgetown University, Oberlin College, the University of Massachusetts at Amherst, the University of Baltimore, Catholic University Law School and the University of Toledo’s College of Law.
-He lives in Washington, D.C., with his wife, Maureen, a former New York City school teacher.
-They have two grown children, John and Patricia, and a granddaughter, Kennedy.
+Sweeney held honorary degrees from Georgetown University, Oberlin College, the University of Massachusetts at Amherst, the University of Baltimore, Catholic University Law School and the University of Toledo’s College of Law.
+He died in 2021 and is survived by his wife, Maureen, his children, John and Patricia, and a granddaughter, Kennedy.